The official currency of Netherlands

 After the end of the Napoleonic wars, Holland began using the old Holland currency, the Dutch guilder again.

-During World War II, the guilder went trough periods of German occupation, afterwards, the exchange rate is set by the liberating Allied forces.
+During World War II, the guilder went through periods of German occupation, afterwards, the exchange rate was set by the liberating Allied forces.

-Along time, there were no other interventions on using the guilder by outside countries.
+Along time, there were no other interventions on using the guilder by outside countries located inside or outside Europe.

 Starting with 2002 when Euro was introduced in the Netherlands as the official money in Netherlands

-The guilder banknotes and guilder coins (Netherlands money before Euro) were still exchangeable at the Central bank of Netherlands until 1st January 2007.
+The guilder banknotes and guilder coins (Netherlands money before Euro) were still exchangeable at the Central bank of the Netherlands (De Nederlandsche Bank or DNB) until 1st January 2007.

 Banknotes on the other side could still be exchanged today, as they can be exchanged until 2032.